 This is another fun hostel, with a very lively social scene!
 There’s a party every night, a movie room, yoga classes, and a rooftop BBQ.
 Take the spiral staircase to the basement, and you’ll find a fully-equipped chill out zone with pool tables and even a Playstation gaming area.
-You get a free hot breakfast at the Mad Monkey Restaurant (which is delicious) each morning.
+You get a free breakfast at the Mad Monkey Restaurant (which is delicious) each morning.
 Honestly, there’s so much to do at this hostel you might find it difficult to leave — but just beyond the front door is some of Sydney’s best bars, clubs, and restaurants.
 (The hostel itself is on a quiet street, though.)
 You have to be 18 to 35 to stay here.